ReinaldoDiasAbreu/big-update/README.md

 ### 3. Run

-After installation is complete, you can launch the project from anywhere in the terminal by running:
+After the installation is complete, you can start the project from anywhere in the terminal by running:

 ```bash
 big-update
 ```

 > [!NOTE]
-> After installation finishes, you can safely remove the cloned `big-update` directory.
-However, keeping it is recommended.
-This way, whenever new updates are released, you only need to enter the same directory, run `git pull` to download the latest changes, and execute `makepkg -si` again to update the package.
+> After the installation is complete, you can safely delete the cloned folder (`big-update`).
+However, **it is recommended to keep it**.
+This way, when new updates are available, you only need to enter the same folder, run `git pull` to download the latest changes, and execute `makepkg -si` again to update.

 ---